-Breaches of our uniform policy which includes shirts being untucked will be sanctioned by using please reference how you will use systems at a local level to manage sanctions including the use of expectations cards etc].
+Breaches of our uniform policy which includes shirts being untucked will be sanctioned by logging on kickboard and losing points.

 In cases where it is suspected that financial hardship has resulted in a pupil not complying with this uniform policy, staff will take a mindful and considerate approach to resolving the situation.
 It is expected that schools will hold a stock of uniform.